 Carbon savings for ev.energy were determined by comparing the company's smart EV charging to the baseline of non-smart EV charging.
-The company's current scope of enabled carbon savings is based on ev.energy shifting charging to cleaner grid periods instead of the time of connection, which may be dirtier, resulting in incremental carbon savings from smart charging.
-Net avoided emissions for 2022 were estimated to be 261 metric tons of CO2e, the equivalent of planting 4,300 trees to grow for 10 years.
+This scope of enabled carbon savings is based on ev.energy shifting charging to cleaner grid periods instead of the time of connection, which may be dirtier, resulting in incremental carbon savings from smart charging.
+Additional emissions reductions were calculated for solar smart charging.